Is your female cat in heat? How to tell and how to help

 - During oestrus season, cats can go through heat cycles every 2-3 weeks

 - Signs of ‘heat’ include behaviour changes, regular meowing & escape attempts

-- Cats do not bleed while they’re in heat
+- It's very unusual for cats to bleed while they’re in heat

 - Keep your cat indoors while she’s in heat – if she gets out, she’ll almost certainly become pregnant

 - If you don’t plan to breed from your cat, speak to your vet about neutering

 How often do cats go into heat?

 ‘Heat’ refers to the stage in a female cat’s reproductive cycle where she is fertile.

 Reproductive cycles occur during oestrus season – the time period during the warmer months of the year where the cat undergoes their reproductive cycles.
 During oestrus season, cats can experience ‘heat cycles’ every 2-3 weeks, but this can vary depending on the individual cat.

 How long are cats in season for?

 If a cycle lasts 2-3 weeks, cats will usually spend a 3-10 days of it in heat.
 Typically, a single heat lasts about a week.